OPINION: How infrastructure can contribute to sustainable and climate resilient development

 Are we promoting sustainable and climate resilient poverty?

 In the lower Shire valley in Malawi, many east bank tributaries are perennial and support small gravity fed irrigation schemes.
 This infrastructure builds climate resilience, and has benefitted the villagers.
 However, climate change could change this picture.
-Dry season flows in the rivers may drop to the point where irrigation is not feasible, and groundwater tables may drop.
+Dry season flows in the rivers may drop to the point where irrigation is not feasible.
 Addressing this will require larger, ideally multipurpose, storage infrastructure which may find its economic viability and sustainability through larger commercial irrigation.
 On the west bank, the planned Shire Valley Irrigation Project, and the raising of the Kamuzu Barrage will provide reliable water for irrigation and hydropower.
 While the project will provide water to small scale rural famers, its economic viability and sustainability relies on the inclusion of the Illovo Sugar Estate at Nchlao.

 Climate resilience and economic growth

 The climate is not the only thing that is changing

 As we look towards growing economies through large long-lived climate resilient infrastructure, we should not only factor in a future climate, but also what changes new technologies may bring.
 However, we also need to look to the immediate needs of the poor in dealing with the current climate variability, which will provide the platform for growth.
 Larger projects that boost economic growth, and draw in the poor, like the SVIP may be the way to go.

 Image: credit CIFOR.